samoilenko/cossack_labs/README.md

 2) sensor data reader.
 It read data from the sensor in the configured rate.
    Reading interval calculated as time.Second / time.Duration(rate)
    implementation `sensor/domain/value_reader.go`
 3) sensor data sender.
-It receves data from reader(using channel) and expand data with correlation id and sensor name then sends data to the collector using configured transport(gRPC stream).
+It receives data from reader(using channel) and expand data with correlation id and sensor name then sends data to the collector using configured transport(gRPC stream).

    Each message is sent to collector with timeout (3 seconds).